Raphaël Varane: Lens

 In late October of the campaign, Varane was called up to the senior team by manager Jean-Guy Wallemme to train ahead of the club's match against Montpellier on 6 November.
-He trained with the team for the entire week and, due to an injury to centre-back Alaeddine Yahia, Varane was, surprisingly, named to the starting lineup.
+He trained with the team for the entire week and, due to an injury to centre-back Alaeddine Yahia, Varane was, surprisingly, named to the starting line-up.
 In the match, he played the full 90 minutes in a 2–0 victory.
 The victory was only the club's third clean sheet of the season.
 Varane was praised by teammates, most notably captain Adil Hermach, defensive partner Éric Chelle, and striker David Pollet, as well as by the local media and coach Wallemme.
 In the next two matches, Varane, alongside several other youth players, sat on the bench as Lens faced two tough teams in Marseille and Lyon.
-He returned to the starting lineup on 30 November in a 4–1 defeat to Brest.
+He returned to the starting line-up on 30 November in a 4–1 defeat to Brest.
 Despite the firing of Wallemme following the Brest match, Varane remained a starter in the team under new manager László Bölöni.
 In December, with both Chelle and Yahia returning to action, Varane was placed in the defensive midfielder role in the team's match against Bordeaux.
 In the match, he acted as a roving third centre-back and made a blocked save in the 84th minute on a close range shot by Yoan Gouffran to preserve a 2–1 lead.
 However, in the latter stages of the match, Bordeaux equalized to draw the match at 2–2.

 In early 2011, Varane was the subject of transfer speculation linking him to several clubs.
 In an effort to quell the interest, on 3 February 2011, he signed a two-year contract extension with Lens until 2015.
 On 8 May, Varane scored his first professional goal in a 1–1 draw with Caen.
 In the team's following match against Monaco, he scored the equalizing goal in another 1–1 draw.
 Despite the goal, the stalemate condemned Lens to relegation back to Ligue 2 after two seasons in the top division.
 On 21 May, Varane captained Lens in its 1–0 defeat to Arles-Avignon.